marcinbiegun/n23.pl/_posts/2016-10-01-omnifocus-webdav-fastmail.md

 4. Click "Sync Now".

-5. Your should be prompted for a password, use your normal FastMail login and the app-password previously generated.
+5. You should be prompted for a password, use your normal FastMail login and the app-password previously generated.

-6. If everything is fine, the app will successfully peform the first sync now.
+6. If everything is fine, the app will successfully perform the first sync now.

 7. Notice you didn't provide an encryption password yet - by default, OmniFocus uses the same password both for accessing WebDAV and as an key for encrypting the database.

-   To set the ecnryption password, click "Show Sync Details...", go to "Encryption" tab and set it there.
+   To set the encryption password, click "Show Sync Details...", go to "Encryption" tab and set it there.

 ## Connect OmniFocus on iOS

 1. Open "Settings" (pull down to find it), select "Sync Method" -> "Custom (WebDAV)".

-2. Enter the same WebDAV credentials as previously on OSX: address, login and app-password.
+2. Enter the same WebDAV credentials as previously on OSX: address, login, and app-password.

-3. If eveyrtihng went fine, you'll should be prompted for your encryption password.
+3. If everything went fine, you'll be prompted for your encryption password.

 ## Summary

 That's it!
-I've tested the setup on my account and it works flawlessy.
+I've tested the setup on my account and it works flawlessly.

 ## Sources